 The Jersey Pride Category!

 If you have a beer/cider/mead that captures the essence of the Garden State, enter it into this battle for Jersey cred in this non-BJCP special category.
 Maybe you’ve gathered all your ingredients from Sussex County, maybe the recipe is inspired by a Springsteen song, maybe there’s Taylor Ham in the secondary, maybe you’ve aged it in a Laird’s barrel...
 Anything goes – you don’t need to specify a typical beer style or subcategory – but you DO need to describe the ingredients/techniques/history/concept that makes your brew particularly Jersey.
 Entries will be judged on “Jersey Pride” (concept) “Execution” (how well the concept is expressed) and “Drinkability” (technique and overall enjoyment), and will not receive normal BJCP scores/scoresheets.
-The winner will receive a special prize!
+The winner will be invited to brew the recipe at Jersey Girl Brewing in Hackettstown!

 Jersey Pride Concept: 1-10 points